gregory-ledenev/Vert.x-EasyRouting/README.md

     return "Hello Clustering and Microservices";
 }
 ```
+Application provides cached instances of `CircuitBreaker` that can be used to guard calls to other services.
+Use `getCircuitBreaker()` to get a `CircuitBreaker` for a node.
+You may specify the configuration for all managed `CircuitBreaker`'s using the `circuitBreaker()` method.

 ## Using With Vert.x Router

 If `Application` is too simple for your needs, or if you want to use and mix